next-actions/pytest-mh/docs/articles/extending/multihost-topologies.rst

 Multihost Topologies
 ####################

-Multihost topology is the core of pytest-mh.
+Multihost topology is the core of ``pytest-mh``.
 It defines the requirements of a test -- what multihost domains and roles (and how many) are required to run the test.
 If the current environment defined in the configuration file does not meet the requirements of the topology then the test is silently skipped (in pytest terminology the test is not collected) and you will not even see it in the